- Education and Science»

 Students Don't Know How to Take Tests

 A lot of my kids don't know how to take tests.
 I initially found this out when giving my students short practice tests.
 Many kids had the problem of focusing and getting started on a test.
 After beginning a test, a big problem was budgeting time on the various parts of the test.
 A problem that amazes me is the number of students who will not answer a multiple-choice question they don't understand.
 Many students are probably afraid to take educated guesses.
-Another problem is that many kids rush through their tests, and then neglect checking their answers.
+Another problem is that many kids rush through their tests, and then neglect to check their answers.
 This often leads to careless mistakes.

 How to Pass Tests